Bill Ayers: Obama–Ayers controversy

 During the 2008 U.S. presidential campaign, a controversy arose about Ayers's contacts with then-candidate Barack Obama, a matter that had been public knowledge in Chicago for years.
 After being raised by the American and British press, the connection was picked up by conservative blogs and newspapers in the United States.
-The matter was raised in a campaign debate by moderator George Stephanopoulos, and later became an issue for the John McCain presidential campaign.
+The matter was raised in a campaign debate by moderator George Stephanopoulos, and later became a point of contention for the John McCain presidential campaign.
 Investigations by The New York Times, CNN, and other news organizations concluded that Obama did not have a close relationship with Ayers.

 In an op-ed piece after the election, Ayers denied any close association with Obama, and criticized the Republican campaign for its use of guilt by association tactics.

 Personal life

 Ayers is married to Bernardine Dohrn, a fellow former leader of the Weather Underground.
 They have two adult children, Zayd and Malik, and shared legal guardianship of Chesa Boudin, son of Kathy Boudin and David Gilbert.
 Boudin and Gilbert were former Weather Underground members who later joined the May 19 Communist Organization and were convicted of felony murder for their roles in that group's Brinks robbery.
 Chesa Boudin went on to win a Rhodes scholarship and was elected District Attorney of San Francisco in November 2019.
-Ayers and Dohrn currently live in the Hyde Park neighborhood of Chicago.
-His son Zayd is married to actress and writer Rachel DeWoskin.
+Ayers and Dohrn live in the Hyde Park neighborhood of Chicago.
+His son Zayd is married to actress and writer Rachel DeWoskin, and is on the faculty at Northwestern University.